cloudflare/cloudflare-docs/content/ai-gateway/_index.md

 {{<plan type="all">}}

 Cloudflare's AI Gateway allows you to gain visibility and control over your AI apps.
-By connecting your apps to AI Gateway, you can gather insights on how people are using your application with analytics and logging and then control how your application scales with features such as caching, rate limiting, request retries, model fallback, and more.
+By connecting your apps to AI Gateway, you can gather insights on how people are using your application with analytics and logging and then control how your application scales with features such as caching, rate limiting, as well as request retries, model fallback, and more.

 **Key features include:**
 * **Analytics:** View metrics such as the number of requests, tokens, and the cost it takes to run your application
 * **Logging:** Gain insight on requests and errors
 * **Caching:** Serve requests directly from Cloudflare's cache instead of the original model provider for faster requests and cost savings
 * **Rate limiting:** Control how your application scales by limiting the number of requests your application receives

-**AI Gateway supports:**
+* **Request retry and fallback:** ...

-* Specific providers such as Workers AI, OpenAI, HuggingFace, Replicate *(more to come)*
+AI Gateway supports specific providers such as Workers AI, OpenAI, HuggingFace, Replicate *(more to come)* and works with response streaming as well.
-* Streaming responses

-Refer to [Get Started](/ai-gateway/get-started/) to learn how to configure your applications with AI Gateway.
+Check out the [Get started guide](/ai-gateway/get-started/) to learn how to configure your applications with AI Gateway.

 ## More resources